ibm-cloud-docs/log-analysis/adoption.md

 You can provision instances of the {{site.data.keyword.la_full_notm}} service in any of the supported locations in the {{site.data.keyword.cloud_notm}}.
 For more information, see [Locations](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-regions).

 Per location (region), you can provision 1 or more logging instances.
+* You can collect logs from custom applications and services that run in the {{site.data.keyword.cloud_notm}} or outside, and forward them to any logging instance in your account.
 * Only 1 instance in a location can be configured to collect logs automatically from [{{site.data.keyword.cloud_notm}} enabled services](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-cloud_services) in that {{site.data.keyword.cloud_notm}} location.
-Logs are collected in the region where a service instance is provisioned.
-* You can collect logs from custom applications and services that run in the {{site.data.keyword.cloud_notm}} or outside, and forward them to any logging instance in your account.
 * Each location represents the geographic area where your {{site.data.keyword.la_full_notm}} requests are handled and processed for that instance, and where data is resident.
-* Each MZR location has three different data centres for redundancy.
-The data for each location is kept in the three data centres near that location.
-If all three data centres in a location fail, the {{site.data.keyword.la_full_notm}} service for that location becomes unavailable.
+* Each MZR location has three different data centers for redundancy.
+The data for each location is kept in the three data centers near that location.
+If all three data centers in a location fail, the {{site.data.keyword.la_full_notm}} service for that location becomes unavailable.
-* Each MZR configuration can accept a single data centre failure.
+* Each MZR configuration can accept a single data center failure.

 **When you choose the locations where you plan to provision {{site.data.keyword.la_full_notm}} instances, check the regulatory and high availability (HA) specifications of each location.**
 {: tip}